QUEEN OF HEARTS

 The importance of play cannot be over emphasised and the curriculum is carefully planned in order that each child learns through play and every opportunity to extend this play is taken.
 The topics are therefore fun and child centred allowing for flexibility and spontaneity.
 The full learning curriculum is at Queen of Hearts for parents to read.

-Both French and Sign languages are taught within the daily program as well as dance, yoga and physical activities.
+French is taught within the daily program as well as dance, movement and mindfulness and physical activities.
 One to one learning with qualified teachers is part of the day in the Mad Hatter Room helping children on an individual basis with their learning skills.

-Parents are always welcome at Queen of Hearts and we have several open days during the year where the children demonstrate what they have learned and made as well as performing brilliantly to their parents and family.
-We tend to hold these on Saturday mornings in the summer and at Christmas.
+Parents are always welcome at Queen of Hearts and we have several open days during the year where the children demonstrate what they have learned and share their classrooms with parents and family.
 Parent and Grandparent appreciation mornings throughout the year offer a chance to grab a coffee and muffin prior to going to work.
 The children love showing their families around their Nursery.